Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Industry & Commerce.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical year for this entry is 1864.

 Location.
 37° 38.808′ N, 115° 44.749′ W. Marker is in Rachel, Nevada, in Lincoln County.
-Marker is on Extraterrestrial Highway (Nevada Route 375 at milepost 9), on the right.
-Located at The Little Ale'Le'Inn.
+It is on Extraterrestrial Highway (Nevada Route 375).
+Located at The Little Ale'Le'Inn restaurant and gift shop.
 Touch for map.
-Marker is at or near this postal address: 1 Old Mill Street, Alamo NV 89001, United States of America.
+Marker is at or near this postal address: 9631 Old Mill St, Alamo NV 89001, United States of America.
 Touch for directions.

 Paid Advertisement